 Quality backlinks bring multiple benefits.
 Of course, people are quick to talk about the most obvious benefit – a boost to search engine rankings.
-But people often miss out the other important benefits when talking to clients or trying to win an in-house budget.
+But people often miss out on the other important benefits when talking to clients or trying to win an in-house budget.

 Recognizing the range of benefits your work brings – and spelling them out to your client – can help a powerful pitch become even more powerful.
 Likewise, a request for an in-house budget can be even more compelling if your boss understands the true value of what you bring to the table.

 So, here’s a ‘cheat sheet’ of the top benefits you can use when talking about quality backlinks with your team or to clients – be sure to include them in your next proposal.